 - You advance too fast in training and your dog learn to ignore your recall because he is over the threshold from more interesting stimuli to attend to.

-Five Secrets to a Good Recall
+5 Secrets to a Good Recall

 - Ask a recall when your dog is not distracted especially during the initial stages of learning.

 - Choose the cue to use and stick with it.
-Make sure every body in your family uses the same exact cue.
+Make sure everybody in your family uses the same exact cue.

 - Make yourself super interesting.
 This entails calling your dog in a silly tone of voice, running away, clapping hands, don't be shy; the best trained dogs have the silliest owners!

 - Make great things happen when you call your dog and he comes to you.
 Don't be stingy: feed several treats in a row to make quite an impact.
 This is one cue in dog training you should never underestimate and take for granted.